yogi/fabacademy2016/w4-eprod.md

 While soldering I noticed that one of the traces (the right most one coming out of the Mini USB pads) had got cut during milling.
 I bridged this trace with some solder.

+I then followed [this tutorial](http://archive.fabacademy.org/archives/2016/doc/programming_FabISP.html) to program the ISP.

 Here it is hooked up to another FabISP to be programmed:

 <img src="images/eprod-programming.jpg"/>